-The RCT committee will take into account the following key questions when assessing each section of the application.
+The peer review committees will take into account the following key questions when assessing each section of the application containing an RCT as a major component.

 Has the importance of the issue been adequately explained in terms of: